rhandypiedadmartinez/RadRemote/readme.md

 You can just take a look at my RemoteButton class located in src files.
-You need a tested and working NEC Code (there are IR Finder apps available to know what codes work) or the hard way (use this project's backend to make your own IR Finder HAHA).
+You need a tested and working NEC Code (there are IR Finder apps available to know what codes work) or the hard way (use this project's backend to make your own IR Finder).

 NEC IR Code has 2 parts DEVICE ADDRESS (example, "00FE") and COMMAND CODE (example, "50AF").
-You pass these two arguments to my RemoteButton class NEC converter then it will return int[] pattern you needed for IR transmit() method.
+You pass these two parameters to my RemoteButton class NEC converter then it will return int[] pattern you needed for IR transmit() method.
 If you happen to have only a half of the command code.
 Calculate the complement of that such that its sum is FF.